Armstrong24/survey-chatbot/README.md

 npm run dev
 ```

-Frontend should be available at `http://localhost:3000`.
+Frontend should be available at `http://localhost:3000` (or `http://localhost:3001` if 3000 is in use).

 ## How It Works